 Accreditations: The Higher Learning Commission, The Accreditation Commission for Education in Nursing, South Dakota Board of Nursing

 At the Lake Area Technical Institute, you can earn a diploma by completing the fast-track LPN program in 11 months if you choose to attend full-time.
-However, you also have the option to attend part-time, but that will take 23 months to complete.
-While you can choose to take the majority of the classes online, you do have to be a resident of Nebraska, South Dakota, North Dakota, Iowa, or Minnesota to be accepted into the program.
-Additionally, you will have to spend time on campus to
+You also have the option to attend part-time which will increase the time to 23 months to complete.
+Most of the classes can be taken online and the program is open to residents of these states:

 12-Month LPN/LVN Programs